RafaelAmauri/Tree/README.md

 The main goal of this repository is to showcase a memory-efficient implementation of the command that does not use any recursion to find the underlying files and subdirectories.
-Naturally, it is not meant to be an extensive implementation that covers all use cases, but it still provides depth control and can flexibly adjusts the working directory.
+Naturally, it is not meant to be an extensive implementation that covers all use cases, but it still provides depth control and can flexibly run on user-specified directories.

 ## Demo